Research Inclusion

 Every person has the same opportunity to take part in research regardless of geographical location, age, gender, marital or civil partnership status, pregnancy or parental status, ethnicity, religion or belief, biological sex, sexual orientation, socioeconomic status and access to health and social care.

-Inclusion is one of five cornerstones in the NIHR’s operational priorities (see Best Research for Best Health: The Next Chapter)and therefore underpins our priorities in the delivery of health and care research.
+Research Inclusion is one of five NIHR priorities, as set out in the governments Best Research for Best Health: The Next Chapter

 “No decision about me, without me”